Shaun of the Dead: Cameos and extras

-Secondary roles and cameos include Dylan Moran, Martin Freeman, Tamsin Greig, Julia Deakin and Reece Shearsmith.
+Secondary roles and cameos include Martin Freeman, Tamsin Greig, Julia Deakin, Matt Lucas and Reece Shearsmith.
 The voices of Mark Gatiss and Julia Davis can be heard as radio news presenters; Trisha Goddard also makes a cameo appearance, hosting two fictionalised episodes of her real-life talk show Trisha.
 Many other comics and comic actors appear in cameos as zombies, including Rob Brydon, Paul Putner, Pamela Kempthorne, Joe Cornish, Antonia Campbell-Hughes, Mark Donovan and Michael Smiley.
 Coldplay members Chris Martin and Jonny Buckland also have cameo roles in the film; Martin is a close friend of Pegg, who is the godfather of Martin's daughter, and also contributed to the soundtrack by guest singing the cover of Buzzcocks' "Everybody's Happy Nowadays" with Ash.
 He does not appear as a zombie, but as himself in a charity drive.

 Zombie extras were recruited from Spaced fan communities.
-Wright said in 2020 that "[the] zombies spent a week cooped up on set.
+Wright revealed in 2020 that "[the] zombies spent a week cooped up on set.
 They had to stand outside The Winchester, the pub where our heroes take refuge, banging on the windows and not doing much else really.
-When we eventually involved them properly, they had this electric energy: a pure, crazed hysteria".
-Originally, there were 40 stunt performers hired to be the zombies, but the production realised that they would need a lot more to fill the set pieces.
-So many fans responded to the online call that auditions to select zombies were set up.
-There were 150 zombie extras until local children saw the zombie make-up and wanted to be involved, leading to another 50 child zombies being added.
+When we eventually involved them properly, they had this electric energy: a pure, crazed hysteria."
+Originally, there were forty stunt performers hired to be the zombies, but when the production realised that they would need a lot more to fill the set pieces, many fans responded to the online call that auditions to select zombies were set up.
+There were over 150 zombie extras until local children saw the zombie makeup and wanted to be involved, leading to another fifty child zombies being added.

 Filming

-The film was shot over nine weeks between May and July 2003.
+The film was shot over nine weeks in London, both on location and at Ealing Studios, between May and July 2003.
 Wright uses in-camera transitions, typical to his style, to enable powerful visual storytelling.
 Pegg also commented on the use of a magical realism style, which he says is part of Wright's direction.

-The production was filmed in London, on location and at Ealing Studios, and involved production companies Working Title and StudioCanal.
-Many exterior shots were filmed in and around the North London areas of Crouch End, Highgate, Finsbury Park and East Finchley.
+Many exterior shots were filmed in and around the North London areas of Crouch End (where the film is set), Highgate, Finsbury Park and East Finchley.
 The electrical appliance shop that Shaun works at is a real shop located in North Finchley.
-The scenes filmed in and around the Winchester Tavern pub were shot at the Duke of Albany pub in New Cross, South London.
-A three-story Victorian pub, it was turned into flats in 2008.
+The scenes filmed in and around the Winchester pub were shot at the Duke of Albany pub in New Cross, South London.
+The three-storey Victorian pub was closed and turned into flats in 2008.